Dark-Vol/StoreShoping/server/README.md

 ---
 # E-commerce API

 This project is a server-side API for an e-commerce platform, built using Node.js and Express.
-The API manages different entities like users, items, carts, orders, transactions, and more.
-The API follows RESTful conventions, where each resource is represented by a specific route and controlled via corresponding HTTP methods (GET, POST, PUT, DELETE).
+The API manages various entities such as users, items, carts, orders, transactions, and more.
+The API follows RESTful conventions for resource-based routing.

 ## Table of Contents
 - [Technologies Used](#technologies-used)